-

 Lodging an objection to your valuation

-When new rating valuation notices are issued, property owners should review their valuation and lodge an objection if they believe the valuation for their property is either too low or too high.
+When you receive your new rating valuation notice, you should review your valuation.
+You can lodge an objection free of charge before the objection closing date if you believe the valuation for your property is either too low or too high.
+Objections to the 1 August 2023 revaluation closed on 14 December 2023

 You can make an objection online at www.ratingvalues.co.nz, or by personal letter posted to QV.
 Contact QV on 0800 787 284 for further information.

-If you don't meet the objection deadline, QV will take your concerns into account on the next revaluation, or you can pay QV to do an immediate revaluation but the results cannot be used for rating purposes until the next rating year.
+If you miss an objection deadline, QV will take your concerns into account on the next revaluation, or you can ask QV to do an urgent rating review without having to wait for another general revaluation.
+There is a charge for QV to do this.
+Any change in rating value will be used for rating purposes from the next rating year.
 For more information visit the QV website, www.ratingvalues.co.nz.

 Keeping up with property improvements